mrboom192/remove-white-bg/README.md

-Python script to remove white backgrounds from images (and you can also change the color of the lineart).
-Devloped for use in the early stages of Gametime Rehab developement.
+Phython script to remove white backgrounds from images with line art (and you can also change the color of the line art too!!!).
+Developed for use in the early years of the Gametime Rehab war.